|

 - Atahualpa Yupanqui//Argentina

-"The Country Girl", a chacarera played as a guitar solo by
+"The Country Girl", a chacarera played as a guitar solo by the famous

-LA NARANJA
+LA NARANJALA NARANJA

 (The Orange) - Trio Los